Does Suboxone Show Up On A Drug Test?

 What Is Suboxone?

-Suboxone is a prescription medication used in Medication-Assisted Treatment (MAT) that combines two active ingredients:
+Suboxone is a prescription medication used in Medication-Assisted Treatment (MAT) for addiction recovery that combines two active ingredients:

 • Buprenorphine: A partial opioid agonist that reduces cravings and withdrawal symptoms.